 The race for ever-larger LLM context windows is reshaping AI agent capabilities, moving beyond simple retrieval to true contextual understanding.
 As we enter 2025, the definition of “long-term” memory for AI is being redefined by models capable of processing hundreds of thousands, even millions, of tokens.
+This article provides a crucial context window LLM comparison 2025, examining how these advancements impact AI performance and offering a detailed AI context window comparison.

 What is a Context Window LLM Comparison 2025?

 The context window of a Large Language Model (LLM) refers to the maximum number of tokens it can process and consider at any single point in time.
 It’s the model’s immediate working memory, influencing its ability to maintain coherence, understand complex instructions, and recall details from prior interactions.
+This is a key metric in any AI model context window comparison and a critical factor in AI models context window comparison.

 The size of an LLM’s context window directly impacts its ability to perform complex tasks.
 A larger window allows an agent to: